The impact of depression and fluoxetine treatment on obstetric outcome

 Depression during pregnancy can have a significant impact on obstetric outcomes.
 Women who suffer from depression may be at higher risk for complications during pregnancy and delivery.
 Studies have shown that pregnant women with depression are more likely to experience preterm birth, low birth weight, and other adverse birth outcomes.

-See also Fluoxetine development
+See also Fluoxetine after molly

 Risk of Preterm Birth